 Persons with disabilities are at greater risk of contracting COVID-19 and have a higher mortality rate than the rest of the population.
 New safety protocols have posed additional challenges and concerns for persons with disabilities, undermining their access to full participation in society.
 For persons with disabilities who have intersecting identities, such as women, Black, Indigenous, racialized and 2SLGBTQI+ people, the impacts are even worse.
 We encourage all union leaders to take action to advance disability rights in our workplaces.

 What can you do?

-- Use December 3 to educate and advocate for disability justice at work, in your local and in your community.
+- Use December 3rd to educate and advocate for disability justice at work, in your local and in your community.

 - Carry out accessibility audits to remove barriers in your workplace and union spaces.
 Get your employer to make this a regular practice.

-- Take CUPE workshops on disability issues.
+- Sign up for CUPE workshops on disability issues.

 - Remove barriers and encourage members with disabilities to become involved in union leadership and activities.